stepanataccolade/docsv2/sources/ci_projects.md

 The **History View** shows the build history across all branches in the project.
 You can filter this view by commit vs pull request builds, build status, and branch name.

+### Manually building a branch
+You can trigger manual builds for branch by clicking on `Build` for the branch in the **Summary View** of the project dashboard.
+If you cannot see the branch you want to build, check the `Show all branches` checkbox which will show all branches irrespective of whether they were ever built previously.

+To rebuild a previous build, go to the **History view** and click on `Rebuild` for any build listed there.

+### Deleting builds

-You can also **Delete builds** by clicking on the `Delete builds` button, checking the builds you want to delete, and clicking on `Delete`.
+You can **Delete builds** by clicking on the `Delete builds` button, checking the builds you want to delete, and clicking on `Delete`.

 ## Settings
 You can perform project level actions by clicking on the `Settings` tab on the Project page.